I work at a gun range in Florida and people bring their kids all the time

 In the wake of Fight Club sequel news, Hopes&Fears puts plot points from the 1996 book and 1999 movie into 2015.
 What's new in offices, Dissociative Identity Disorder, and vibrator-related TSA issues?

-Hopes&Fears challenged a friend to live with a 90s internet connection for a week.
-This is his story.
+Hopes&Fears challenged a friend to not initiate any conversations—spoken, e-mail or text—for a week.
+This is her story.